 But what are the differences between these substances and what benefits do they hold for the consumer?

 CBD is the most common cannabinoid next to THC.
 It is most often derived from hemp, although it is present in lower amounts in some marijuana strains.
-It’s a natural occurring substance, non-psychoactive and used in oils, tinctures, and edibles, and has many beneficial properties.
+It’s a naturally occurring substance, non-psychoactive and used in oils, tinctures, and edibles, and has many beneficial properties.

-The theory of the entourage effect is that the whole is greater than the sum of its parts: that taking a broad-spectrum product that contains multiple cannabinoids will offer overall better health than trying to treat individual problems with individual cannabinoids.
+The theory of the entourage effect is that the whole is greater than the sum of its parts; taking a broad or full-spectrum product that contains multiple cannabinoids will offer overall better health than trying to treat individual problems with individual cannabinoids.

 Like CBG, CBN was included in the 2008 study that showed that it could be used for antibacterial applications.

 Another potential benefit is as an appetite stimulant.
 THC has long been known to increase appetite, but studies show that CBN could do the same thing but without the psychoactive effects of THC.

-CBN vs. CBD
+CBN VS. CBD

+We hate to rain on your parade, but there’s no winner here.
+Each of these amazing cannabinoids boasts their own unique range of superpowers.
+Although the benefits listed above might just help you find an isolate supplement that feels right for you, we think that these powerhouses work best as a team like in full and broad spectrum cbd products.
+There is still a lot of research left to do into cannabinoids, but there is so much that’s positive (though preliminary findings).
 CBD is definitely the easiest and cheapest compound to get and has received the most study.
-But the entourage effect is not to be underestimated and it may be that a combination of all three of these substances is just what is needed for maximizing the benefits and helping manage your dis-eases.
+But the entourage effect is not to be underestimated and it may be that a combination of all three of these substances is just what is needed for maximizing the benefits.

 As always, contact a medical professional before making decisions about a treatment plan.

-Are you ready to try cannabinoids?
+Are you ready to experience the entourage effect?